-Utilizing Root Cause Failure Analysis In Manufacturing
+What is Root Cause Failure Analysis (RCFA)?

-The Basics of RCFA
+The basics of RCFA

 - Assessing addressable causes — A list of all potential causes for the identified symptoms is generated.

 - Collecting and analyzing data — Using available data, the list of potential causes can be narrowed down.
+This portion of the process is critical because without it time may be wasted exploring unproven hypotheses.

 - Isolating and testing variables — With a narrower subset of potential root causes, analysis should be performed for each potential factor, isolated from all the others.